JimDesu/basis-lang/spec.md

 ### 5.11 Objects

 An **object** is a stack-or-heap-allocated, identity-bearing aggregate.
-Object fields can be of any type — buffer-backed *or* non-buffer — including pointers, command-typed values, fexpr-typed values (subject to fexpr-specific restrictions; §8), other objects, and variants.
+Object fields can be of any type — fixed-size buffer-backed, runtime-length buffer-backed (`[]` and `[]T`), or non-buffer — including pointers, command-typed values, fexpr-typed values (subject to fexpr-specific restrictions; §8), other objects, and variants.
 The declaration form is:

     .object Logger : String name, ^File output, Severity threshold .object Cache  : [4096] storage, Int32 used, ^Cache next